 There are several mazamorra recipes in Latin America and from what I’ve seen there are two versions in Colombia, this one being one of them.
 It’s very simple to make and it’s not really a recipe but several people have asked me to make it and put it on the blog since they love it so much.
 My dad loved this as well, he could eat a big bowl of it with tons of milk with a side of guava paste and he was a happy man.
 But then again, he was a traditional “paisa” who loved his hominy corn or anything made with it.

-Water to rinse, soak and cook the hominy
+- Water to rinse, soak and cook the hominy

-Milk to taste
+- Milk to taste

-Grated panela (herdened sugar cake) to taste
+- Grated panela (hardened sugar cane) to taste

-Guava paste to taste
+- Guava paste to taste

 - Place the hominy in a large bowl and take out any dirt or bad corn kernel you may find.
 Then rinse the hominy with water and drain it.
 Finally cover it with enough water and let it soak overnight at room temperature.